 What Kind Of Maintenance Will The Laminate Flooring Need?

 Of course, you’ll need to clean your floors regularly, no matter what kind of flooring you choose.

 Laminate flooring needs to be swept or vacuumed on a regular basis.
-You can also dry mop the floors or use a very mild floor cleaning solution with a damp (not wet) mop.
+You can also dry mop the floors with a damp (not wet) mop.

 Using a wet mop could allow moisture to seep into your laminate and cause it to warp.
 Never allow pools of water to form on the flooring and even if your flooring is water resistant or water proof, always aim to clean up any spills as soon as you can.